 - In 1931, when she was three, Angelou's mother sent her and her five-year-old brother to live with their grandmother and uncle in Stamps, Arkansas.

-- The children went back to live with their mother in 1935, where she experienced the horror of being molested by her mother's boyfriend.
+- The children went back to live with their mother in 1935, where Angelou experienced the horror of being molested by her mother's boyfriend.

-- The boyfriend/molester went to jail but was released and reportedly killed by Angelou's uncles.
+- The molester went to jail but was released and reportedly killed by Angelou's uncles.

-- After this trauma, she withdrew and ceased talking.
+- After this trauma, Angelou withdrew and ceased talking.
 It was several years before she spoke again.

 - Angelou returned to Arkansas, where she and her brother spent the majority of her childhood.